SIsilicon/WorldEdit-BE/README.md

 And that's it!
 Your world is ready for WorldEdit.

 ### Aternos server
-To properly add this addon to the server, you first need to upload an already existing world with the required experimental features enabled.
+To properly add this addon to the server, you first need to upload an already existing world with the required experimental features enabled (Do NOT add the addon to the world directly).
 You must then install the addon separately in the server's `packs` folder.
 Read more about how aternos handles addons and experimental features [here](https://support.aternos.org/hc/en-us/articles/360042095232-Installing-Addons-Minecraft-Bedrock-Edition-) and [here](https://support.aternos.org/hc/en-us/articles/4407553257873-Enabling-experimental-gameplay-Minecraft-Bedrock-Edition-).

 ## Features
 <!--![Clipboard](docs/Clipboard.jpg)![Generation](docs/Generation.jpg)-->
 WorldEdit currently has the following features.
 - Clipboard manipulation (Cut, Copy, Paste)
 - Masking blocks from certain actions
-- Maniuplating cuboid region selections
+- Maniuplating region selections
 - Navigation commands and the Navigation Wand
 - Generating shapes
 - Multiblock patterns